younger people get a Boost with Reading Buses

 (It's worth mentioning though that if you are at the upper age range we do advise that you have some form of ID (such as college ID) in case you are asked - otherwise you may have to pay full fare!)

-The great news for lots more young people is that Boost is to be extended to allow 19-21 year olds in full time education at a local college or university (see list below) to benefit from lower fares.
-This is the result of research conducted with Reading University and Reading College and feedback from customers.
+Boost also allows 19-21 year olds in full time education at a local college or university (see list below) to benefit from lower fares.
+Boost is valid for:

-Customers aged 19-21 must show their valid ID from one of the places above to benefit from the Boost fares - if you do not have ID, you will be asked to pay the appropriate adult fare.
+You must show your valid ID from one of the places above to benefit from the Boost fares - if you do not have ID, you will be asked to pay the appropriate adult fare.

 Boost on Green Line 701, 702 & 703